The LA County Airport Land Use Commissions (ALUC) implements state law regarding airports and surrounding land use compatibility for LA County.

 Supervisorial District 5

-Michael R. Hastings, Chair
+Michael R. Hastings, Commissioner

 The purpose of the ALUC is “to protect public health, safety, and welfare by ensuring the orderly expansion of airports and the adoption of land use measures that minimize the public’s exposure to excessive noise and safety hazards within areas around public airports to the extent that these areas are not already devoted to incompatible uses.”